grafana/grafana/.github/bot.md

 ## Backport PR

 To automatically backport a PR to a release branch like v7.3.x add a label named `backport v7.3.x`.
 The label name should follow the pattern `backport <branch-name>`.
 Once merged grafanabot will automatically try to cherry-pick the PR merge commit into that branch and open a PR.
-You must then add the milestone to your backport pr.
+You must then add the milestone to your backport PR.

 If there are merge conflicts the bot will write a comment on the source PR saying the cherry-pick failed.
 In this case you have to do the cherry pick and backport PR manually.